CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### **3. Archer Post**

-Cragmaw Castle's primary defenses rely on its concealed location and the appearance of abandonment.
-Additionally, King Grol stations sentries to repel intruders who venture too close.
+Mountainmaw Castle's primary defenses rely on its concealed location and the appearance of abandonment.
+Additionally, King Grom stations sentries to repel intruders who venture too close.

 ```
 This small room is strewn with debris.
 The arrow slit opposite the door provides a clear field of fire over the terrace in front of the castle gates.
 ```

-Two goblins occupy each of these two rooms.
+Two Vermkins occupy each of these two rooms.
 They take turns firing arrows and withdrawing, enabling both archers to shoot each round at targets outside.
-When characters enter the room, the goblins will drop their shortbows and draw their melee weapons.
+When characters enter the room, the Vermkins will drop their shortbows and draw their melee weapons.

- **Awarding Experience Points.** Divide 100 XP equally among the characters for each pair of goblin archers the party defeats.
+ **Awarding Experience Points.** Divide 100 XP equally among the characters for each pair of Vermkin archers the party defeats.

 ### **4. Ruined Barracks**

-The Cragmaw goblins are resourceful and use every available inch of space within the castle.
+The Mountainmaw Vermkins are resourceful and use every available inch of space within the castle.

 ```
 In the southwest tower of the castle, what remains is mostly rubble.
 Several tattered bedrolls are strewn across the remaining floor area, and a narrow, twisting passage extends eastward through the debris.
 ```

-This chamber houses three goblins, and despite the rubble appearing treacherous, the tower is surprisingly stable, and the eastern passage is safe.
+This chamber houses three Vermkins, and despite the rubble appearing treacherous, the tower is surprisingly stable, and the eastern passage is safe.

 #### **Developments**

-Any loud commotion in this area draws the attention of the goblins in area 7.
-One goblin will come to inspect the disturbance.
+Any loud commotion in this area draws the attention of the Vermkins in area 7.
+One Vermkin will come to inspect the disturbance.
 If it fails to return or detects trouble and sounds the alarm, the others will investigate.

 #### **Awarding Experience Points**

-Divide 150 XP equally among the characters if the party overcomes these goblins.
+Divide 150 XP equally among the characters if the party overcomes these Vermkins.

 ### **5. Storeroom**

-The Cragmaws have been raiding caravans along the Crimson Road and the Trident Trail to stockpile provisions for the castle.
+The Mountainmaws have been raiding caravans along the Crimson Road and the Trident Trail to stockpile provisions for the castle.

 ```
 Old casks of salted meat and sacks of decaying grain fill this storage space.
 Among the supplies, you see a bloodied suit of chain mail, a heavy crossbow, and a drawn longsword bearing the emblem of Reddwall on its hilt.
-While the stored goods here are inedible by human standards, the goblins can endure them when fresher food is unavailable.
+While the stored goods here are inedible by human standards, the Vermkins can endure them when fresher food is unavailable.
 ```

-One small cask contains an exceptional dwarven brandy, overlooked by the goblins due to its size.
+One small cask contains an exceptional dwarven brandy, overlooked by the Vermkins due to its size.
 The cask holds the equivalent of twenty servings.
 Consuming a glass of this brandy restores 1 hit point, but drinking two glasses within an hour results in being poisoned for one hour.

 **Ulfric's Gear.** The chain mail and longsword belong to Ulfric Brimward.
 Ulfric will be appreciative if at least his longsword is returned to him.

-### **6. Hobgoblin Barracks**
+### **6. HobVermkin Barracks**

-The Cragmaws are a mixed tribe of goblinoids, with a few bugbears dominating larger numbers of miserable goblins and a handful of hobgoblins.
-The hobgoblins aspire to eliminate the bugbears and seize control someday, but for now, the bugbears present too significant a threat.
+The Mountainmaws are a mixed tribe of Vermkinoids, with a few Ferralkins dominating larger numbers of miserable Vermkins and a handful of hobVermkins.
+The hobVermkins aspire to eliminate the Ferralkins and seize control someday, but for now, the Ferralkins present too significant a threat.

 ```
 Four plain straw pallets and bedrolls are arranged on the floor of this barracks.
 Brackets on the walls hold an assortment of weapons, including spears, swords, morningstars, and more.
 The north wall displays signs of damage, but the floor is free from debris.
 ```

-This room accommodates four hobgoblins who, due to the constant brawls among their goblin neighbors, tend to disregard noise from areas 2 or 3.
-However, they are quick to defend their tower if any intruders appear or to respond to an alarm raised by the goblin sentries.
+This room accommodates four hobVermkins who, due to the constant brawls among their Vermkin neighbors, tend to disregard noise from areas 2 or 3.
+However, they are quick to defend their tower if any intruders appear or to respond to an alarm raised by the Vermkin sentries.

 #### **Treasure**